JT992/clocktower-homebrew-stuff/custom_definitions/README.md

 ### Detective

-"Each night, choose a player (not yourself): learn their character type.
-If they are a Townsfolk, you are drunk until dawn.
-If you have selected players from three different character types, lose this ability."
+"Each night, choose two living players: learn one of their character types.
+If both are Townsfolk, you are drunk until dawn.
+If you have selected players from all in-play character types, lose this ability."

 The Detective can identify people with something to hide, but is paranoid about people who don't.

-- If the (sober and healthy) Detective selects an Outsider, Minion, or Demon, they correctly learn that player's character type.
+- The Detective learns the character type of one of the people they investigate.
-- If they choose a Townsfolk, they are made drunk, so (probably) learn something other than Townsfolk.
+- If both of the people they select are Townsfolk, they are made drunk, so (probably) learn something other than Townsfolk.
-- Once the Detective has selected players from three different types, they no longer wake up to use their ability.
+- Once the Detective has selected players from all different types, they no longer wake up to use their ability.

 #### Examples